-- ent four quariers.
-00% of samples tested negative every month except the month of December 2018 when 1 of 43 samples tested positive.
-10 % of samples measured less than (≤).3 NTU every month.
-17 rbidity is a measurement of the cloudiness of water.
-We monitor it per KDHE and EPA regulations because it is a good indicator of the effectiveness of our filtration systems at the atment plants.
+We of samples tested negative every month except the month of April 2020 when 2 of 43 samples tested positive.

+Soft samples measured less than (<) .3 NTU every month.

+It is a measurement of the cloudiness of water.
+We monitor it per KDHE and EPA regulations because it is a good indicator of the effectiveness of our filtration systems at the ment plants.
 Appreciable turbidity inhibits chlorine disinfection and may indicate that disease-causing organisms are present in the water supply.